comp426-2022-spring/a99-pleione/README.md

 # a99 Final Project

+## Description

+This site is a Global Pandemics Tracker.
+Pulling information from various sources and using Tableau maps, this site displays information about global pandemics visually and numerically.
+For a more detailed breakdown of specific endpoints, see the /docs/ directory.

+## Dependencies

+Dependencies can be viewed in /package.json and include `connect-ensure-login`, `express`, `mongoose`, `passport`, `passport-local`, and `passport-local-mongoose`.

+Running this site locally also requires installing and running mongodb locally. (https://www.mongodb.com/docs/manual/installation/)

+## Using this site

+To run the site, ensure you have a mongodb session active, use `npm install` to install requirements and then use `npm run run` to start the server from /server.js.

 ## UPDATE

 You don't need to accept this assignment since you are already assigned to teams.
 So, there is not assignment invite link for a99.